Mi Shivajiraje Bhosale Boltoy!: Box office

 Me Shivajiraje Bhosale Boltoy opened on 9 April 2009 and was a huge blockbuster at the box office, becoming popular even among non-Maharashtrians.
+The film grossed ₹2.70 crore in its opening week.
 It collected a total of ₹25.5 Crore in its full theatrical run.
 It held the record of highest-grossing movie for many years until the release of Duniyadari which broke its record by collecting ₹30 Crore at the box office.

 Remake

 The film was remade in Bengali as Ami Shubhash Bolchi (2011), directed by the original film's lead actor Mahesh Manjrekar with Mithun Chakraborty and Anindya Banerjee.
 But the film's main character was replaced and slightly changed with environment.